alexandre-hallaine/Rainfall/level5/walkthrough.md

 ```

 The PLT is the set of instructions you see (`jmp`, `push`, `jmp`).
-The GOT is referenced by the address `0x8049838`, which is used in the indirect jump instruction.
+The GOT entry for the `exit` function is referenced by the address `0x8049838`, which is used in the indirect jump instruction.

 The `jmp *0x8049838` instruction dereferences the address stored at `0x8049838` and jumps to it.
 After our tampering, this will be the address of the `o` function.